 - Channel Security (Authentication) - WebSphere MQ 6.0 provides built-in SSL link level security - MQ also provides a number of exit points during the transfer of messages between systems.
-The key exits concerned with security are :- systems when they connect to one another.
+The key exits concerned with security are :- level, allowing individual messages to be protected, in terms of message integrity, message privacy and non-repudiation

-Security Exit: This exit allows for (mutual) authentication of partner level, allowing individual messages to be protected, in terms of message integrity, message privacy and non-repudiation
+Security Exit: This exit allows for (mutual) authentication of partner systems when they connect to one another.